 What utilities do you need for a house?

 It’s likely you’re already familiar with paying for bills.
 However, everything is different when you own the property yourself.

 Time to clear things up!
 Here’s a list of utility bills for a house:

 Of course, this isn’t an exhaustive list of the extra costs you’ll be paying as a homeowner.
 From maintenance fees to mortgage payments, there’s a lot for first-time buyers to consider!
 Try not to miss any important steps from your first-time buyer checklist.

 The average cost of running a house

-The average household bills per month in the UK currently sits at £49 for electricity, £48 for gas and £33 for water.
-Can you actually afford to buy and run a home?
+The average household bills per month in the UK currently sits at £151 a month for water, gas and electric, or £1,815 a year.
+It’s roughly 6% of an average household budget.